Policies and Procedures

 Special Collections is open to all researchers interested in its collections, subject to the regulations outlined below.
 Procedures derive from these basic concerns as well as industry best practices: quality of service to researchers, security and preservation of the materials, courtesy to other researchers, and compliance with university and library regulations.

-- Donor-imposed restrictions and processing status may limit access to collections, the availability of reproductions, or permission to publish.
+- Donor-imposed restrictions and processing status may limit access to collections, the availability of reproductions, or the ability to publish.
 Researchers agree to abide by any and all restrictions, as communicated by staff when materials are requested for use.

-- Eating and drinking are not permitted in the department.
+- Food and drink are not permitted in the Reading Room.

-- Please handle all research materials very carefully and follow any handling procedures outlined by staff.
+- Follow all handling procedures outlined by staff.